SilenceBlue/WMEKL-NDC/README.md

 # WMEKL-NDC
-Weight-Based Multiple Empirical Kernel Learning with Neighbor Discriminant Constraint for Heart Failure Mortality Predicrion The code is developed under Matlab 2015b
+Weight-Based Multiple Empirical Kernel Learning with Neighbor Discriminant Constraint for Heart Failure Mortality Predicrion

+The code is developed under Matlab 2015b

+For the specific use of each function, please see the comments for the function.
 # Demo Code
 inputInf.C1 = 0.1;